OBD2FA/.github/pull_request_template.md

 The `type` is the ticket type and the `scope` is the ticket label, if there is one.

 The first line of the pull request description should be the `body`, if a body is being included.
-The next line should be blank followed by a line with the issue number and a line with the pull request number.
+The next line should be blank followed by a line with the issue number.
 Keeping the `#` is important because it will create the links back to issues inside GitHub.

 Further information about the Conventional Commits style can be found [here](https://www.conventionalcommits.org/en/v1.0.0/).